linode/docs/docs/databases/postgresql/how-to-back-up-your-postgresql-database.md

 ## Next Steps

 PostgreSQL also offers more advanced ways to back up your databases.
 The [official docs](https://www.postgresql.org/docs/9.1/static/continuous-archiving.html) describe how to set up continuous archiving and point-in-time recovery.
-This is a much more complex process, but it will maintain a constant archive of your database and make it possible to essentially replay PostgreSQL's logs to recover the state of the database at any point in the past.
-This method can also be helpful if you have a very large database; continuously archiving a large database consumes resources, but it is an ongoing process.
-As a result, there is no need to make full backups frequently, wwhich can be time consuming.
+This is a much more complex process, but it will maintain a constant archive of your database and make it possible replay PostgreSQL's logs to recover the state of the database at any point in the past.

+This method can also be helpful if you have a very large database although continuously archiving a large database consumes resources.
+Since the process is ongoing, there is no need to make frequent and time consuming full backups.